 How Much Will a Personal Injury Lawyer Cost Me?

 Most law firms offer a free consultation in which an attorney will hear the facts of your wrongful death claim and evaluate its viability.
-If a lawyer takes your case, you will be charged by the hour for his or her expertise.
-Often, we handle cases on a contingent fee basis.
+If a lawyer takes your case, you will be charged by the hour for their expertise.
+Often, we handle cases for a contingent fee.
 This means that you pay nothing up front.
-Your lawyer will recover the fees out of any settlement that the court awards you.
+Instead, your lawyer will recover the fees out of any settlement that the court awards you.

-If someone that you love has died due to negligence, call one of the skilled attorneys at Sibley Dolman in Boca Raton for a free consultation at (561) 220-4963 or write to us using our online contact form.
-You may also contact us via our online form.
 This is a difficult time for your family; don’t fight alone.
-Sibley Dolman’s wrongful death lawyers understand the best course of action in these cases and can prescribe best practices for investigations.
+Dolman Law Group’s wrongful death lawyers understand the best course of action in these cases and can prescribe best practices for investigations.
 Let us handle witnesses and police reports to determine whether you are eligible for compensation.

 Boca Raton, Florida 33431